-- (1) Receipts from providing day care are receipts from performing a service and are subject to the gross receipts tax. - (2) Receipts from providing day care for children in a situation where a commercial day care center provides day care for the children and the expenses of the care for some of these children is paid for by the state of New Mexico are subject to the gross receipts tax. - (3) Receipts from providing day care for children in a situation where a person provides day care for children in a residence and the care for all these children is paid for by the state of New Mexico are subject to the gross receipts tax. - (4) Receipts from providing day care for children in a situation where a person provides day care for children in the children's home and the care for all of these children is paid for by the state of New Mexico are subject to the gross receipts tax.
+Receipts from providing day care are receipts from performing a service and are subject (1) to the gross receipts tax unless an applicable deduction exists.

+(2) Receipts from providing day care for children in a situation where a commercial day care center provides day care for the children and the expenses of the care for some of these children is paid for by the state of New Mexico are subject to the gross receipts tax.
+However, the deduction under Section 7-9-77.2 NMSA 1978 may apply.

+Receipts from providing day care for children in a situation where a person provides day (3) care for children in a residence and the care for all these children is paid for by the state of New Mexico are subject to the gross receipts tax.
+However, the deduction under Section 7-9-77.2 NMSA 1978 may apply.

+Receipts from providing day care for children in a situation where a person provides day (4) care for children in the children's home and the care for the children is paid for by the state of New Mexico are subject to the gross receipts tax.
+However, the deduction under Section 7-9-77.2 NMSA 1978 may apply.

-Q. Child care:
+H. Child care:

-- (1) Receipts derived by a corporation for providing child care facilities for its employees are subject to the gross receipts tax on the amount received from its employees. - (2) Example: The X corporation operates a licensed child care facility to accommodate dependent children of its employees.
-In order to defray a portion of the cost of the facility, the corporation charges each employee two dollars (\$2.00) per child per week for the use of the facility.
-All receipts from the two-dollar charge per child per week are subject to the gross receipts tax.
+(1) Receipts derived by a corporation for providing child care facilities for its employees are subject to the gross receipts tax on the amount received from its employees.

+Example: The X corporation operates a licensed child care facility to accommodate (2) dependent children of its employees.
+In order to defray a portion of the cost of the facility, the corporation charges each employee a fee per child per week for the use of the facility.
+All receipts from the fee per child per week are subject to the gross receipts tax.
+I.

-R. Service charges; tips:
+Service charges; tips:

-- (1) Except for tips, receipts of hotels, motels, guest lodges, restaurants and other similar establishments from amounts determined by and added to the customer's bill by the establishment for employee services, whether or not such amounts are separately stated on the customer's bill, are gross receipts of the establishment. - (2) A tip is a gratuity offered to service personnel to acknowledge service given.
+Except for tips, receipts of hotels, motels, guest lodges, restaurants and other similar (1) establishments from amounts determined by and added to the customer's bill by the establishment for employee services, whether or not such amounts are separately stated on the customer's bill, are gross receipts of the establishment.

+(2) A tip is a gratuity offered to service personnel to acknowledge service given.
 An amount added to a bill by the customer as a tip is a tip.
-Because the tip is a gratuity, it is not gross receipts. - (3) Amounts denominated as a "tip" but determined by and added to the customer's bill by the establishment may or may not be gross receipts.
+Because the tip is a gratuity, it is not gross receipts.

+Amounts denominated as a "tip" but determined by and added to the customer's bill by (3) the establishment may or may not be gross receipts.
 If the customer is required to pay the added amount and the establishment retains the amount for general business purposes, clearly it is not a gratuity.
 Amounts retained by the establishment are gross receipts, even if labeled as "tips".
 If the customer is not required to pay the added amount and any such amounts are distributed entirely to the service personnel, the amounts are tips and not gross receipts of the establishment.

-(4) Examples:
+Examples: (4)